IIA - Instructional Resources/Instructional Materials

 All basic instructional materials recommended for adoption need to be approved for use by the Board.
 Prior to Board approval, parents and interested district patrons will have the opportunity to review the recommended instructional materials and be encouraged to provide opinions about them and their use in the classrooms.

 All supplementary materials and library media resources will be selected cooperatively by teachers, principals, librarians and sometimes with the assistance of students and parents.
-Recommended supplementary materials and library media resources will also be free of racial, national origin, religious, disability, age, marital status, sexual orientation or sexual bias; contain appropriate readability levels; support the district’s adopted curriculum content; provide for ease of teacher use; be attractive and durable and be purchased at a reasonable cost.
+Recommended supplementary materials and library media resources will also be free of racial, color, national origin, religious, disability, age, marital status, gender identity, sexual orientation or sexual bias.
+The instructional materials will contain appropriate readability levels, support the district’s adopted curriculum content, provide for ease of teacher use, be attractive and durable and be purchased at a reasonable cost.

 To be in compliance with the requirements of federal law, the Board directs the superintendent to distribute curriculum materials and instructional supplies to district schools in such a manner that ensures all schools receive equivalent materials.